Kimanko-pod-Sosnami/Kimanko-pod-Sosnami.github.io/_pages/attractions.md

 # Attractions

 The center of [Brenna](https://en.wikipedia.org/wiki/Brenna,_Poland) is within walking distance of our guesthouse, here you'll find various restaurants and shops.
+It is worth noting that in the vicinity there is a local butcher who prepares delicious sausages (perfect for roasting above a fire!) and other home-made products (about 800m).
 For people looking for a more active holiday, there are hiking trails starting from Brenna, while those travelling with children will be happy to find playground and activities for kids nearby.
+The river Brennica is within walking distance (600m), where you can relax by the water.

 <br />
 <div class="card">